The hidden secret natural hot pool West Iceland is keeping! Bathe in splendour!

 Step 4: Change behind a bush and crack open some bubbly, you’re in for the FREE jacuzzi of a lifetime!

-Here’s a map to make things clearer showing the route from the large town of Borgarnes located on the Ring Road to the natural hot pool West Iceland hosts:
+Here’s a map to make things clearer showing the route from the large town of Borgarnes located on the Ring Road to the find the geothermal pool: